sj14/kubedump/README.md

         namespace to dump (e.g. 'ns1,ns2'), empty for all -resources string
-        resource to dump (e.g. 'configmaps,secrets'), empty for all -version
+        resource to dump (e.g. 'configmaps,secrets'), empty for all -stateless
+        remove fields containing a state of the resource (default true) -version
         print version information of this release
 ```